Home Home

 • Working Group on Incidental Mortality Associated with Fishing (WG-IMAF)

-• Subgroup on Acoustics, Survey and Analysis Methods (SG-ASAM)
+• Working Group on Acoustic Survey and Analysis Methods (WG-ASAM)

 • Information for Technical Coordinators and Scientific Observers